godotengine/godot-docs/classes/class_rootmotionview.rst

 - void **set_animation_path** **(** :ref:`NodePath<class_NodePath>` value **)**
 - :ref:`NodePath<class_NodePath>` **get_animation_path** **(** **)**

-Path to an :ref:`AnimationTree<class_AnimationTree>` node to use as a basis for root motion.
+Path to an :ref:`AnimationMixer<class_AnimationMixer>` node to use as a basis for root motion.

 .. rst-class:: classref-item-separator